cs-ed/ed-tech-plan-megfontaine/README.md

 offered each year.
 Typical enrollment for this course is anywhere from 20-30 students.
 There is a great deal of diversity among students in regard to prior coding experience.
 The surrounding community is home to a significant number of tech-sector workers, many of whom have children who have some exposure to programming prior to enrolling in the course.
-At the same time, many of the students enrolled in AP Computer Science are first time programmers with no prior knowledge.
+However, many AP Computer Science students are first time programmers with no prior knowledge.

 The school is part of a one-to-one district, meaning that each student has a personal computing device that they use during the school day.
 Some student's families purchase laptops, but the majority use school-issued Chromebooks.
 Therefore, all instructional materials and tools must be accessible across multiple operating systems, and web-based tools are integral to ensuring an equitable learning experience for all students.

+On a personal note, this will be my 15th year teaching at this school.
+I hold a Single Subject Credential in Secondary Mathematics, but I taught myself CS curriculum in order to begin teaching CS courses in 2015.
+This will be my 10th year teaching computer science.
+Prior to the 25-26 school year I taught AP Computer Science A and Computer Science Intro.
+This year I will be teaching AP Computer Science Principles for the first time, with the hopes of alternating between both AP CS courses in the future.
+Teaching CS "out of field" has been equal parts a daunting and rewarding experience.
+While I have a solid foundation of content knowledge in the courses I've previously taught, the AP CSP curriculum incorporates some areas I'm not as familiar with.
+In addition, the AP CSP Exam incorporates some writing components that are very different from the types of assessments I've prepared students for in the past.
+While I look forward to learning new ideas alongside my students, I will be decidedly outside my comfort zone as I navigate the first year of this new course.

 ## Plan